arendsee/rmonad/README.md

 ### Docstrings

-This allows chunks of code to be annotated without the exta boilerplate of `%>%doc(...`, that was used in the previous example.
+This allows chunks of code to be annotated without the extra boilerplate of `%>%doc(...`, that was used in the previous example.